Dreaming381/Latios-Framework/README.md

 -   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support
+-   Everyone else who reported bugs and made the Latios Framework more stable for everyone

 ## A Word of Caution